Theories of Knowledge

 Knowledge is stored information that can be used to solve problems.

-I define three types of knowledge:
+I define four types of knowledge:

-• Procedural knowledge
+• Procedural

-• Conceptual knowledge
+• Conceptual

-• Representational knowledge
+• Representational

 Procedural knowledge consists of innate mental processes, such as emotion, attention, induction, perception and cognition.
-These processes “know” how to carry out mental operations.
+Those processes “know” how to carry out mental operations.
 Procedural knowledge could be generalized to include all biological forms.
 We could say that a kidney “knows” how to filter the blood.
 But in this context, mental processes are the most relevant type of procedural knowledge.

 Representational knowledge consists of ideas that are accessible to consciousness.
 In most cases, representational knowledge can be expressed in speech.
 Representational knowledge depends on conceptual knowledge and procedural knowledge.
 Representations (ideas/models) are constructed out of concepts by mental processes.